mtngrown/mtngrown.github.io/source/pb/introduction.html.markdown

 Among men of a certain age and experience, Avalon Hill's PanzerBlitz game brings back memories of a truly different age.
-Retailing for the vast sum (at the time) of $10, it was just within reach of enterprising teenagers, while still be expensive enough (by far) to ensure the game was tresured.
+Retailing for the vast sum (at the time) of $10, it was just within reach of enterprising teenagers, while still being expensive enough (by far) to ensure the game was treasured.
+At the time, gasoline was around $0.25/gallon.

 Fast forward 40 years.

-While the classical PanzerBlitz remains long, long out of print, the game is common on Ebay, and a copy in good condition can often be acquired for $10-$35.
+While the classical PanzerBlitz remains long, long out of print, the game is commonly sold on Ebay, and a copy in good condition can often be acquired for $10-$35.

 Even better, there is community of dedicated PanzerBlitz fans who have